sqreen/node_engine_bench/article.md

 This benchmark was incredibly fun to run, and I will plan to keep it updated in the future with newer versions of Node.js and more code patterns.
 As Sqreen's Node.js engineer, I am extremely concerned about performance.
 The agent we have built has the least performance impact possible for our clients' applications.
  Knowing what code patterns are the fastest is a critical part of my job.

+The Turbofan + Ignition architecture seems to speed up Node.js 8 applications a lot.
+I recommend you try it with your own benchmarks.
+Let me know how that goes!

 Even if it shows that Node.js is more powerful with V8, this might change in the future as the ChakraCore team update its engine and as new versions of Node.js appear (I'm looking at you [SpiderNode](https://github.com/mozilla/spidernode)).